 Weather maps are a thoroughly developed examples of animation of spatial displays to communicate information to the general public [6].
 The movement of a weather system will follow a forecasted path.
 All map users can follow the animated path of the weather system across the geography over a specified period.

-The Australian Cancer Atlas [62] provides tours that change the display to draw users’ attention to areas on the map that are relevant to the story.
+The Australian Cancer Atlas [62] provides tours that change the display to draw users’ attention to areas on the map that are relevant to the interpretation.
 This implementation of animation gives users tools to plan their exploration.